Towards a Localised S-Matrix Theory: Near- and Far-Field Approximations

 For off-shell particle virtualities with $\qt^2 < 0$, the approximate matrix element $M$ in~\eqref{eq:M_far} can be analytically continued from $\qt \to i|\qt|$, and so one can show that $M$ falls off exponentially, i.e.~$M \propto e^{- |\qt| \absl} / \absl$.
 We~note that this exponential fall-off of $M$ with increasing distance $\absl$ is much stronger than the generic weaker scaling behaviour of $M \propto \absl^{-2}$, claimed in~\cite{Grimus:1996av,Grimus:2019hlq}.
 Furthermore, it is not difficult to see from~\eqref{eq:M_far} that for $\qt^2 <0$, one has $M \propto \exp\big[\,i|\qt|\, \vecp \cdot \hatl\, \dl^2/2\big]$, but this only surviving phase leads to no favourable direction on the particle propagation in the Fraunhofer zone, i.e.~$|M|$ is completely independent of~$\theta$.

-We should also observe that for finite spatial uncertainties $\dl$, the non-local matrix element${}$~$M$ is devoid of the $s$-channel singularity${}$ haunting the ordinary S-matrix amplitude $T_{\rm F}$ in~\eqref{eq:amplitude_std}, in the OS limit $\absp \to \qt$.
-Further\-more, for a given angle $\theta_*$, there is a characteristic momentum, which we call~$\pmax$, that maximizes the norm of~$M$, $|M|$.
+We should also observe that for finite spatial uncertainties $\dl$, the localised matrix element${}$~$M$ is devoid of the $s$-channel singularity${}$ haunting the ordinary S-matrix amplitude $T_{\rm F}$ in~\eqref{eq:amplitude_std}, in the OS limit $\absp \to \qt$.
+Further more, for a given angle $\theta_*$, there is a characteristic momentum, which we call~$\pmax$, that maximizes the norm of~$M$, $|M|$.
 In particular, we find that $\pmax$ is shifted from its OS value $\pmax = \qt$ in the forward direction to smaller values, according to the simple relation: $\pmax = \qt \, \cos\theta_*$.
-Such shifts may be probed in observations that would involve non-zero angles $\theta$, and as such, they may provide a non-trivial test of the non-local S-matrix theory under study.
+Such shifts may be probed in observations that would involve non-zero angles $\theta$, and as such, they may provide a non-trivial test of LSMT under study.

-Finally, it is interesting to remark that if the $\Phi$-mediator has real momentum ($\qt^2>0$), the non-local amplitude $M$ will be suppressed away from the forward ($\theta=0$) direction, because of the exponential factor $e^{-\lrb{\vecp - \qt \; \hatl}^2\dl^2/4}$ in~\eqref{eq:M_far}.
-This factor also disfavours propagation in the backwards hemisphere for angles~$\theta \ge \pi/2$, and so it resembles the engineered {\em obliquity factor} that features in the well-known Helmholtz--Kirchhoff diffraction formula (see, \eg~\cite{Optics_1999}).
-But~unlike the classical case, the non-local S-matrix theory provides naturally the necessary ``quantum obliquity factor'' which although it suppresses, it does not prohibit particle propagation in a classically forbidden region.
+Finally, it is interesting to remark that if the $\Phi$-mediator has real momentum ($\qt^2>0$), the localised amplitude $M$ will be suppressed away from the forward ($\theta=0$) direction, because of the exponential factor $e^{-\lrb{\vecp - \qt \; \hatl}^2\dl^2/4}$ in~\eqref{eq:M_far}.
+This factor also disfavours propagation in the backwards hemisphere for angles~$\theta \ge \pi/2$, and so it resembles the engineered \emph{obliquity factor} that features in the well-known Helmholtz--Kirchhoff diffraction formula (see, \eg~\cite{Optics_1999}).
+But~unlike the classical case, the LSMT provides naturally the necessary ``quantum obliquity factor'' which although it suppresses, it does not prohibit particle propagation in a classically forbidden region.
 As we will see in the next subsection, this property still holds true for the Fresnel region as well.